paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-953-united-states-air-force-academy.md

 (1) The members of the board of directors of the corporation shall serve without compensation as members of the board, except for reasonable travel and other related expenses for attendance at meetings of the board.

-(2) The Secretary of the Air Force may authorize military and civilian personnel of the Air Force under [section 1033 of this title](./chapter-053-miscellaneous-rights-and-benefits.md#section-1033) to serve, in their official capacities, as members of the board of directors of the corporation, but such personnel shall not hold more than one-third of the directorships.
+(2) The Secretary of the Air Force may authorize military and civilian personnel of the Department of the Air Force under [section 1033 of this title](./chapter-053-miscellaneous-rights-and-benefits.md#section-1033) to serve, in their official capacities, as members of the board of directors of the corporation, but such personnel shall not hold more than one-third of the directorships.

 **(d) Transfers From Nonappropriated Fund Operation.—** The Secretary of the Air Force may, subject to the acceptance of the corporation, transfer to the corporation all title to and ownership of the assets and liabilities of the Air Force nonappropriated fund instrumentality whose functions include providing support for the athletic programs of the Academy, including bank accounts and financial reserves in its accounts, equipment, supplies, and other personal property, but excluding any interest in real property.